-Validation Isn’t Everything – Like it or not, industry jargon often coughs up terms that become buzzwords.
-When this occurs web development is no exception, the terms can become diluted, even ambiguous.
-Two such terms lately include “validation” and “web standards.”
+W3C Validation Isn’t Everything | Like it or not, industry jargon often coughs up terms that become buzzwords.
+When this occurs web development is no exception.
+The terms can become diluted, even ambiguous.
+For example two such terms include “validation” and “web standards.”

-Provided the developer has written functional markup, failure to meet W3C validation means nothing more than the fact that a document contains something that is either not in the specification or is in disagreement with the specification.
+1. The document contains something that is either not in the specification or is in disagreement with the specification.
 Invalid markup is therefore not necessarily in violation of anything.

 Let’s see if the big boys agree.

-Wearing suspenders in addition to a belt isn’t illegal, it’s just … extra.
+Wearing suspenders in addition to a belt isn’t illegal, it’s just extra.

 No harm in that, is there?